Windows 7: Support lifecycle

-Support for Windows 7 without Service Pack 1 ended on April 9, 2013, requiring users to update in order to continue receiving updates and support after 3 years, 8 months, and 18 days.
+Support for the original release of Windows 7 (without a service pack) ended on April 9, 2013, requiring users to update to Windows 7 Service Pack 1 in order to continue receiving updates and support.
 Microsoft ended the sale of new retail copies of Windows 7 in October 2014, and the sale of new OEM licenses for Windows 7 Home Basic, Home Premium, and Ultimate ended on October 31, 2014.
 OEM sales of PCs with Windows 7 Professional pre-installed ended on October 31, 2016.
 The sale of non-Professional OEM licenses was stopped on October 31, 2014.

-Mainstream support for Windows 7 ended on January 13, 2015.
-Extended support for Windows 7 ended on January 14, 2020.
-In August 2019, Microsoft announced it will be offering a 'free' extended security updates to some business users.
+Mainstream support for Windows 7 ended on January 13, 2015, while extended support for Windows 7 ended on January 14, 2020.

-On September 7, 2018, Microsoft announced a paid "Extended Security Updates" service that will offer additional updates for Windows 7 Professional and Enterprise for up to three years after the end of extended support.

-Variants of Windows 7 for embedded systems and thin clients have different support policies: Windows Embedded Standard 7 support ended in October 2020.
-Windows Thin PC and Windows Embedded POSReady 7 had support until October 2021.
-Windows Embedded Standard 7 and Windows Embedded POSReady 7 also get Extended Security Updates for up to three years after their end of extended support date.
-The Extended Security Updates program on Windows Embedded POSReady 7 will expire on October 14, 2024.
-This will mark the final end of the Windows NT 6.1 product line after 15 years, 2 months, and 17 days.
+Variants of Windows 7 for embedded systems and thin clients have different support policies: Windows Embedded Standard 7 support ended in October 2020, but Windows Thin PC and Windows Embedded POSReady 7 had support until October 2021.

 In March 2019, Microsoft announced that it would display notifications to users informing users of the upcoming end of support, and direct users to a website urging them to purchase a Windows 10 upgrade or a new computer.